m3cortez/cse15l-lab-reports/lab1.md

 ![image](https://github.com/m3cortez/cse15l-lab-reports/assets/130080853/50940d96-5618-44e4-9d00-28ac068107aa)

 Here typing `cd <path to file>` will give us an output saying that our path is a file.
-This is because `cd` (change directories) only works for directories.
+This is an error because `cd` (change directories) only works for directories.

 ![image](https://github.com/m3cortez/cse15l-lab-reports/assets/130080853/a739dc95-4480-4512-9974-025c4a603850)